anthony-aylward/ucsd-bisb-unofficial/README.md

 # TO DO

-* Convert posts to a preview/detail veiw format
+* Display truncated posts when not in detail view
 * Parse markdown in posts
 * Alum page